miketropi/wp-headless/README.md

-# Headless WordPress Docker Environment..
+# Headless WordPress Docker Environment...

 ## Description
 This project provides a Docker-based environment for running WordPress, suitable for headless setups.
 It includes Redis for caching and is easily configurable via environment variables.